muffin87/helm-tutorial/part-03/README.md

 The output will always contain some basic status information, like the name of the release, when the deployment happened, the Namespace where it was deployed to and the status of the release.
-After that helm will list all Kubernetes objects / resources which where created with this release.
+After that Helm will list all Kubernetes objects / resources which where created with this release.
 The last part contains additional information added by the author of the `Chart` to get you started with the application you just deployed.